 To maximize the number of initial and revised OIWs implemented each month.

 The measure of success is the number of initial and revised OIWs implemented each month.

-To maximize collections from the manual referrals, such as CSLN, FIDM, etc.
+Objective 3: To maximize collections from the manual referrals, such as CSLN, manual referrals, such as CSLN, FIDM, etc.